 The realisation of the extensive investment plans in the forest and bioindustries would increase the use of wood in Lapland.
 Concern for the sustainability of timber resources and the importance of forests as a carbon sink has been brought up in conjunction with the planning of the projects.
 Forests act as carbon sinks, which means that they extract carbon from the atmosphere when the quantity of growing timber exceeds logging volumes.
 Areas where timber is not harvested serve as carbon stores.

-According to Natural Resources Institute Finland, a sustainable level for the accumulated harvesting of stemwood in the whole of Finland is about 85 million cubic metres per year.
-In 2018 the actual accumulated harvesting volume in the country was 78 million cubic metres.
+According to Natural Resources Institute Finland, a sustainable level for the accumulated harvesting of stemwood in the whole of Finland is more than 85 million cubic metres per year.
+In 2020 the actual accumulated harvesting volume in the country was 65 million cubic metres.
+Thus, the forest resources are growing strongly.

-According to Statistics Finland the accumulated inharvesting volume Lapland in 2018 was about 5 million cubic metres, while the sustainable level for the accumulated harvesting of stemwood is estimated as around 7,2 million cubic metres.
+According to statistics, the accumulated round wood removal volume in Lapland was about 5 million cubic metres (2019), while the possible level for the accumulated harvesting is estimated as around 7 million cubic metres.
 Currently, in Lapland, the growth of stemwood is well above the total depletion which includes the harvesting.

 The future is looking bright for the forest sector and the bioeconomy